theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > Hastiness and superficiality are the psychic diseases of the twentieth century.

-(Of course, I did not remember his name---thanks, Goodreads.
-And he is right about two centuries.)
+(Of course, I did not remember his name---thanks, Goodreads!
+By the way, he is right about two centuries.)

 Here goes what I read: